Microsoft Network Connectivity Status Indicator (NCSI)

 Microsoft has included a new policy setting which resolves the root cause.
 This is the preferred fix for Windows 10 users.

-To obtain the fix please update Windows 10 to version 1709 or later.
+To obtain the fix please update Windows 10 to version 1709 (build 16299) or later and then apply the follow changes (the update alone does not enable the fix by default).

 Deploying the fix (Local Group Policy)